tjd1234/cmpt135spring2023/lectures/week1/wordcount/README.md

 This tells us that [austenPandP.txt](austenPandP.txt) has 13427 lines, 124580
 words, and 704158 characters.

-Create your own version of `wc` that does each of these thigns:
+Create your own version of `wc` that does each of these things:

 1. **Count the number of characters in a file**.
 To do this, use `cin.get`.
    `cin.get(c)` sets the `char` `c` to the next character from `cin`.
 After